cloudmesh-community/book/chapters/prg/python/python-subprocess.md

 ## Security

-Its very important for the application to handle security aspect explicitly.
+It is very important for the application to handle the security aspect explicitly.

 ## Popen Objects